Supply and Appropriation (Main Estimates) Act 2014

 Overview

-The Supply and Appropriation (Main Estimates) Bill 2014 authorizes government spending and resource use for the fiscal year ending March 31, 2015.
-It sets the limits for government expenditure and allocates funds to various departments and programs as outlined in the detailed estimates.
+This bill, the Supply and Appropriation (Main Estimates) Bill, authorizes government spending and the issuing of funds from the Consolidated Fund for the fiscal year ending March 31, 2015.
+It details the allocation of resources for various government departments and programs.

 Description